Have you ever wondered what working as a Customer Success Engineer looks like and what we do on a daily basis?

 *This summary was created with AI assistance, using our original content.

-Have you ever wondered what working as a Customer Success Engineer looks like and what we do on a daily basis?
-If yes, here comes my story of how I joined and became the “bridge” between Leadfeeder customers and the developers at the company.
+If so, here's my story of how I joined and became the “bridge” between Leadfeeder customers and the company's developers.

 What is a customer success engineer?

-A Customer Success Engineer manages the customer-facing, technical parts of the onboarding and everyday process.
-For example at Leadfeeder, helping to install the website visitor tracking product, answered customer questions, problem-solving, and provided training to internal colleagues.
+A Customer Success Engineer manages the customer-facing technical aspects of onboarding and everyday processes.
+For example, at Leadfeeder, I help install the website visitor tracking product, answer customer questions, resolve issues, and provide training to internal colleagues.

 Why did I become a customer success engineer?

-Last year around this time I started to look for a new work opportunity.
+Last year, around this time, I started looking for a new job.

 My top “wants” were: